What is Splunk Dashboard Studio?

 Not all formatting options that are available in the classic framework are available in the Splunk Dashboard Studio.
 For more information on Simple XML visualizations, see Simple XML visualization reference in the Dashboards and Visualizations manual.
 Some features, like thresholding and other trend coloring options, are configured differently in the Dashboard Studio than the way they are configured using Simple XML.

 Some options for visualizations in the Splunk Dashboard Studio can only be configured using the source editor.
-The options available for each visualization, and where you configure them, are listed in the specific visualization topics and in the Object options reference.
+The options available for each visualization, and where you configure them, are listed in the specific visualization topics and in the Configuration options reference.

 Some formatting options are only available in the Dashboard Studio and not in the classic framework.
 For example, you can use the new Action menu when you select objects in Edit mode to layer, copy, and delete those objects.